elixir-lang/elixir-lang.github.com/getting-started/try-catch-and-rescue.markdown

 ## Errors

 Errors (or *exceptions*) are used when exceptional things happen in the code.
-A sample error can be retrieved by trying to add a number into an atom:
+A sample error can be retrieved by trying to add a number to an atom:

 ```elixir
 iex> :foo + 1